ASU-cubesat/phxsat-gsw-public/README.md

 As our cities continue to grow, the layout and material composition of urban areas impact what is known as the Urban Heat Island (UHI) Effect: a phenomenon in which the structure of the city causes a rise in surface temperature.

 Phoenix is a 3U CubeSat designed by students from Arizona State University which aims to study UHIs from Low Earth Orbit (LEO) through infrared remote sensing.
 The project is an interdisciplinary collaboration which has joined efforts of 5 major ASU schools to pursue a common goal and make the world a better place for generations to come.
-These collaborations include

-Ira A Fulton Schools of Engineering
-School of Geographical Sciences & Urban Planning Herberger Institute for Design and the Arts
-Walter Cronkite School of Journalism
-School of Earth & Space Exploration
- The team is currently in the Critical Design phase of the mission, in which they are finishing flight software development and systems level testing.
-Flight assembly and environmental testing will occur May-June 2019 for a delivery by July 1, 2019.

 ## Mission objectives